vmenge/speare/book/src/what_is_a_process.md

-# What is a Process?
+# What is a Actor?
-A Process is really just a loop that lives in a `tokio::task` together with some state, yielding to the tokio runtime while it waits for a message received via a flume channel which it then uses to modify its state.
-All `speare` does is provide mechanisms to manage lifecycle, communication and supervision of processes.
+A Actor is really just a loop that lives in a `tokio::task` together with some state, yielding to the tokio runtime while it waits for a message received via a flume channel which it then uses to modify its state.
+All `speare` does is provide mechanisms to manage lifecycle, communication and supervision of actors..

-A `Process` is comprised of a few parts:
+A `Actor` is comprised of a few parts:
 ### Trait Implementor
-- **State**: the main struct which implements the `Process` trait.
-The state is mutable and can be modified every time a messaged is received by the `Process`.
+- **State**: the main struct which implements the `Actor` trait.
+The state is mutable and can be modified every time a messaged is received by the `Actor`.

 ### Associated types
-- **Props**: dependencies needed by the struct that implements `Process` for instantiation, configuration or anything in between.
+- **Props**: dependencies needed by the struct that implements `Actor` for instantiation, configuration or anything in between.
-- **Msg**: data received and processed by the `Process`.
+- **Msg**: data received and processed by the `Actor`.
-- **Err**: the error that can be returned by the process when it fails.
+- **Err**: the error that can be returned by the `Actor` when it fails.

 ### Trait Functions
 - **async fn init**: `(ctx: &mut Ctx<Self>) -> Result<Self, Self::Err>`

     *Required*.
-Used by `speare` to create new instances of your `Process` whenever it is spawned or restarted.
+Used by `speare` to create new instances of your `Actor` whenever it is spawned or restarted.

 - **async fn exit**: `(&mut self, reason: ExitReason<Self>, ctx: &mut Ctx<Self>)`

     *Optional*.
-Called every time your `Process` is stopped, be it manually through its `Handle<_>` or by the parent through its [supervision strategy](./supervision.md).
+Called every time your `Actor` is stopped, be it manually through its `Handle<_>` or by the parent through its [supervision strategy](./supervision.md).

 - **handle**: `(&mut self, msg: Self::Msg, ctx: &mut Ctx<Self>) -> Result<(), Self::Err>`

     *Optional*.
-Called when the `Process` receives a message through its channel.
+Called when the `Actor` receives a message through its channel.
     Messages are **always** processed sequentially.

 - **supervision**: `(props: &Self::Props) -> Supervision`

     *Optional*.
-Called before your `Process` is spawned.
+Called before your `Actor` is spawned.
 Used to customize the [supervision strategy](./supervision.md) for its **children**.
 If not implemented, the default supervision strategy will be used: one-for-one infinite restarts without backoff.

 ## Example
-Below is an example of a process making use of all its associated types and trait functions.
+Below is an example of a `Actor` making use of all its associated types and trait functions.

 ```rs
 use speare::*;